 Within the report, you can create formulaic custom fields now by click the first custom field option in the left nav bar and enter the fields you want to select to build your new formula.

 To create a visualization from our run report, select the visualization drop down.
-Report builder supports the following visualization types, amongst others.
+Explore supports the following visualization types, amongst others.

 - Bar Gauge